jaarah855-hub/Credit-Risk-Analysis--Python-ML/README.md

-# Credit Risk Portfolio Analysis Project
+# 📊 Credit Risk Portfolio Analysis

-Welcome to the Credit Risk Portfolio Analysis repository 📊 This project is a data analytics portfolio project focused on credit risk analysis for a portfolio of funded loans.

-The objective is to analyze portfolio risk, expected losses, pricing signals, and tail risk using a realistic analytics workflow that combines data warehousing, Python analysis, and BI visualization.
+Expected Loss, Tail Risk & Pricing Signals (10,000 Loans)

 ## 📌 Project Overview

-This project analyzes a dataset of 10,000 funded loans to understand:
+This project analyzes a portfolio of 10,000 funded loans with the objective of understanding credit risk at both loan-level and portfolio-level.

+Rather than focusing on loan approval (pre-origination), the project answers post-origination business questions, such as:

-How risk is distributed across the portfolio
+How risky is the portfolio?

+Where do losses come from?

-Which borrower segments contribute most to losses
+Which borrower segments drive tail risk?

-How expected losses behave under different scenarios

-What pricing signals can be inferred from risk metrics
+How can pricing and risk signals be improved?

-The project focuses on post-origination analysis and portfolio monitoring rather than loan approval.
+The project is structured end-to-end, from data warehousing (Bronze / Silver / Gold) to statistical analysis in Python and business-oriented visualization in Power BI.

-## 🎯 Objectives
+## 🎯 Business Objectives

+Measure portfolio credit risk

+Default rates

-Measure Probability of Default (PD) and Expected Loss (EL)
+Expected Loss (EL)

-Analyze loss distributions and tail risk
+Loss distribution and tail behavior

-Run simulations to understand portfolio behavior under uncertainty

-Derive pricing signals based on risk and expected losses

-Prepare data for BI reporting
+Identify risk drivers

+Income, utilization, installment burden

+Loan grade and borrower characteristics

+Provide actionable insights

+Segment-level risk signals

+Pricing and monitoring implications

+Portfolio-level decision support

 ## 🏗️ Data Architecture (Bronze / Silver / Gold)